dheerajshenoy/IMGV/README.md

     - Removed `QListWidget` and replaced with `QListView`
     - Added search feature for thumbnails
     - Added note functionality
+    - Changed session file format to json files for easy reading
+    - Added dependency for rapidjson

 - 07 Aug 2024